 In 2010, we began a long-term partnership with a small church, Vida Real Iglesia, in the village of San Pablo La Laguna.
 San Pablo is a beautiful village with amazing people.
 But 97% of its residents live below the UN poverty line; 79% live below the extreme poverty line.
 Our mission and goal has been to simply love the members of Vida Real church and help them serve their village.

 We realize that American churches have sometimes done more harm than help in the world.
 So we began this partnership in Guatemala very intentionally.
-And we’ve learned many things along the way.
-For more information on how we chose Guatemala and how we’re trying to be intentional, read this PDF.
+While we have done some specific projects along the way (like construction work and helping to start a school), we always seek to prioritize relationship, learning, and support over problem-solving.

-There are two ways you can get involved in what NDC is doing in Guatemala:
+There are a few ways you can get involved in what NDC is doing in Guatemala:

-- Sponsor a child at the school in Sab Pablo.
-Members of NDC currently sponsor about 100 children for $250/year.
-This is any easy way to help.
-Email [email protected] for more information.
+- Sponsor a child at the school in San Pablo.
+Members of NDC currently sponsor about 140 children for $250/year.
+This is an easy way to help.
+Check out this page for more details on sponsoring a student or even a full classroom.
+Or you can email us directly at [email protected] for more information.

 What it’s like to sponsor kids in Guatemala

 Mission just means sharing God’s love in word and deed with others.
 Maybe you have a creative idea for how to do that in your neighborhood, school, workplace, or peer group.
 But money might be a barrier.
 With that in mind, we’ve put together mission grants to help you to run with your idea!

 A mission grant is a financial investment of up to $500 to help make your great idea a reality.
 Whether it’s an event to build community in your neighborhood, an idea for serving the needs of under-served people in our city, or creating a unique way to show love to those who need it most, we want to hear from you.